+EIRPoff=TRPoff+Don=-36+27=-9dBm/MHz

 9.5.2 OTA Transmitter transient period

-For OTA, the transmitter transient period is defined the sane as for the conducted case.
+For OTA, the transmitter transient period is defined the same as for the conducted case.
 That is, it is defined as the time period during which the transmitter is changing from the OFF period to the ON period or vice versa.
 The transmitter transient period is illustrated in Figure 9.5.2-1.
-The ON/OFF power levels are FFS